digital-asset/daml/docs/source/concepts/ledger-model/ledger-daml.rst

    A :ref:`fetchbykey` statement also produce a **Fetch** action with the actors determined in the same way.
    A :ref:`lookupbykey` statement that finds a contract also translates into a **Fetch** action, but all maintainers of the key are the actors.

-#. **NoSuchKey** assertions correspond to a :ref:`lookupByKey` update statement for the given key that does not find a contract.
+#. **NoSuchKey** assertions corresponding to a :ref:`lookupByKey` update statement for the given key that does not find a contract.

 An instance of a DAML template, that is, a **DAML contract** or **contract instance**, is a triple of: